Guvvala Balaraju

-Guvvala Balaraj is an Indian politician who is a member of the legislative assembly representing Achampet (SC) (Assembly constituency).
-He belongs to Telangana Rashtra Samithi and is its official spokesperson.
+Guvvala Balaraj is an Indian politician who is a former member of the legislative assembly representing Achampet (SC) (Assembly constituency).

 Early life

 He was born in village in Wanaparthy in Mahbubnagar district, Andhra Pradesh to Guvvala Ramulu & Bakkamma, an agricultural laborer.
 He went to ZPHS in Wanaparthy, graduation from New Government Degree College, Khairtabad and LLM from PRR Law College, Hyderabad.

 Career

 He started working part-time with his father, who was a laborer and later became a small construction contractor.
 He now runs a company, GBR Infrastructure in Hyderabad.

 Political career

 He contested but lost to Manda Jagannath as a Member of Parliament for Nagarkurnool constituency.
-He won as an MLA from Achampet with nearly 12,000 votes majority in the first Telangana Legislative Elections, 2014.
+He won as an MLA from Achampet with 11,820 votes majority in the first Telangana Legislative Elections, 2014 and second time in 2018 with a majority of 9,556 votes and lost in 2023 Election by a huge margin of 49,326 votes.
+He worked as Bharat Rashtra Samithi official spokesperson.